ctzurcanu/virtues/docs/2trinity/love.md

 ## Definition

-Many virtues may have their root in Empathy: see [Reduction to 3 Concepts](../3concepts.md):
+Many virtues may have their root in Empathy: see [Second Trinity](index.md):

 1. Faith, Reason
 1. Charity